fedwiki/wiki-server/ReadMe.md

     $ wiki --database '{"type": "./leveldb"}' --data FILESYSTEM_PATH

 The leveldb datastore allows for a graceful upgrade path.
-If a page is not found in redis the flatfile datastore will be consulted.
+If a page is not found in leveldb the flatfile datastore will be consulted.

 ### Running in the Cloud